alekhya03v/HousePricePrediction2026/README.md

 In this project, I built a machine learning model to predict house prices.
 I used a dataset with different property features like total area, number of bedrooms, bathrooms, and other amenities to see what actually drives a house's value up.

 ### What is this project about?
 Pricing a house isn't easy.
 I wanted to see if a machine learning algorithm could accurately estimate a property's selling price.
-Along the way, the goal was also to figure out which specific features—like adding an extra bathroom or having air conditioning—impact the final price the most.
+Along the way, the goal was also to figure out which specific features-like adding an extra bathroom or having air conditioning—impact the final price the most.

 ### The Data
 I worked with a dataset containing 545 houses.
 For each house, there are 13 different features recorded: